Pints, Pounds, & Pâté

 People waiting for delicious brunch at milktooth

-Often touted as the best restaurant in Indianapolis, Milk Tooth is a quirky blend of quirky cocktails and unique takes on the brunch basics.
-You'll see it on every list of "things to do in Indianapolis," and for good reason.
+Often touted as the best restaurant in Indianapolis, milktooth is a quirky blend of quirky cocktails and unique takes on the brunch basics.
+You'll see it on every list of "things to do in Indianapolis," where it belongs, though it is less of a phenom than it used to be.
 Get here early, grab a Bloody Mary, and expect to wait a bit.
 It's worth it.

 La Margarita

-Great Mexican food, and even better margaritas (obviously), La Margarita is a go-to for Mexican in downtown Indianapolis that's been in Fountain Square since before it was cool (again).
+Great Mexican food, and even better margaritas (obviously), La Margarita is a go-to for Mexican in downtown Indianapolis that's been in Fountain Square since before the area was cool (again).
 Check out the great patio to see all the happenings at one of the major intersections in Fountain Square.
-If you're looking for Mexican with a funkier flare, head up to Livery on Mass Ave.
+If you're looking for Mexican with a higher-end twist, head up to Livery on Mass Ave.

 Interested in exploring Mass Ave?
 Check out my guide to the best restaurants on Mass Ave (just about a mile north of Fountain Square).